CVT Transmission Oil: A Comprehensive Guide

 Why is CVT Fluid Maintenance Important?

-Proper maintenance of CVT fluid is vital for several reasons:
+Proper maintenance of cvt transmission fluid is vital for several reasons:

 Prevents Damage: Over time, the fluid can degrade, reducing its ability to protect the transmission’s components.
 Low or dirty fluid can cause the CVT to overheat, wear out, or even fail prematurely.